CWG Is Hiring!

 Excellent time management

-Ability to plan and coordinate personal work activities, and to keep detailed records and file reports in a timely manner
+Keep detailed records and file reports in a timely manner

-Computer and internet access, as well as experience using G-Suite (Google Apps) and databases
+Internet access, as well as experience using G-Suite (Google Apps) and databases

-Preferred Qualifications:
+Preferred Qualifications

 Training experience, including training staff or leaders in organizing fundamentals and drafting training materials